MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 File a complaint.
 It will not fast-track recovery, but it puts the operator on a paper trail that supports later enforcement.
 Three places:

-- Nepal Police Cyber Bureau — Bhotahiti, Kathmandu.
+- Nepal Police Cyber Bureau, Bhotahiti, Kathmandu.
 Phone 01-4219044 / 01-4214400.
 Hotline 9851286770.
 Email cyberbureau@nepalpolice.gov.np.
-Online: cyberbureau.nepalpolice.gov.np — appropriate for app-based and crypto-MLM cases.
+Online: cyberbureau.nepalpolice.gov.np.
+Appropriate for app-based and crypto-MLM cases, and the same desk that handles OTP and phishing bank fraud.

-- Department of Commerce, Supplies and Consumer Protection Management — for unlicensed direct-selling operators specifically.
+- Department of Commerce, Supplies and Consumer Protection Management.
+For unlicensed direct-selling operators specifically.

-- Department of Money Laundering Investigation — Pulchowk, Lalitpur — for cases where seized assets need freezing for repatriation.
+- Department of Money Laundering Investigation, Pulchowk, Lalitpur.
+For cases where seized assets need freezing for repatriation.
 DMLI has investigated 58 cases with 32 convictions on record (source).

 What you actually need to know